 On your return, relax in one of just 12 rooms, take in the fresh mountain air or laze on a lounger by the pool.
 The Peak Restaurant offers excellent modern Australian cuisine.
 It’s the perfect luxury lodge from which to enjoy the great outdoors.

 9. The Louise, Barossa Valley

-Float over ancient vineyards and natural landscapes, enjoy a sunrise picnic breakfast with kangaroos in native bushland, tour the undulating valley in a vintage car, walk or cycle bush tracks amongst native flowers, birds and wildlife.
+Float over ancient vineyards and natural landscapes, enjoy a sunrise picnic breakfast with kangaroos in native bushland, tour the undulating valley in a vintage car, and walk or cycle bush tracks amongst native flowers, birds, and wildlife.
 They will design your perfect escape.